What we can learn from crisis

 Crisis is neither good nor bad.
 It’s simply a mirror to show you what’s already there and an opportunity to change and become the kind or person or organization that you feel called to be.
 In fact the best leaders know how to create healthy crisis in order to build a sense of urgency within people and the organization that can lead to change and forward movement.

-4 Responses to “What we can learn from crisis”
+4 responses to “What we can learn from crisis”

 This was a good read, and i needed to see this. im glad you’re ok, too!